-GHI employs seven core principles to guide how it engages in global health.
-These core principles are derived from the principles outlined in the Paris Declaration on Aid Effectiveness and are woven throughout U.S. government global health programming.
-They ensure that GHI programs achieve measurable impacts and contribute to sustainable outcomes.
+The U.S. Government employs seven core principles to guide how it engages in global health.
+These core principles are derived from the principles outlined in the Paris Declaration on Aid Effectiveness and are woven throughout the U.S. Government's global health programming.
+They ensure that programs achieve measurable impacts and contribute to sustainable outcomes.

-- FOCUSING ON WOMEN, GIRLS, AND GENDER EQUITY
+- FOCUSING ON WOMEN, GIRLS & GENDER EQUALITY

-Country ownership challenges the U.S. Government, recipient nations, and donor countries alike to work tirelessly to create sustainable health systems that are eventually owned, managed, and operated by the host government and its people.
+Country ownership challenges the U.S. Government, recipient nations and donor countries alike to work to create sustainable health systems that are eventually owned, managed and operated by the host government and its people.